Blochausen Ministry: Domestic policy

+Penal code

 The Blochausen government tackled reform of the penal justice system.
 The penal code that was in force at the time, dated from 1810, and was no longer suited to the needs of the time.
 There were two models available to the Luxembourgish reformers: the German code of 1870, or the Belgian code of 1867.
 In his report to the Lieutenant-Governor Prince Henry in 1875, the Director-General for Justice Alphonse Funck recommended the adoption of the Belgian model: "Our constitution, or most important social and political laws were drawn from Belgian legislation; our ideas and our needs are close to those of our neighbours to the West […]."
 The Belgian penal code was finally introduced in Luxembourg in 1879 with some adaptations.
 This eliminated the excesses of criminal theories founded exclusively on reparation and utility, and granted a more important place to attenuating circumstances.
+The new penal code also included the controversial Pulpit Law.

+Education

 The Blochausen government enacted important reforms in primary education.
 Overcoming the opposition of conservative Deputies, it made school attendance mandatory for six years.
 The Kirpach law of 20 April 1881 made schooling obligatory for children between the ages of 6 and 12.
 School absenteeism was particularly widespread in rural regions, where children worked on farms.
 The reform gave rise to intense debates on the state's role in society, and relations between church and state.
 The constitution mandated a unitary system of public schools.
 It specified the state's duty to organise teaching.
 The church on the other hand, retained a right to be involved in education to some extent, as parish priests were automatically a member of their local school commission, and the teacher was under their surveillance.

 Economic policy

+Railways

 In the parliamentary debates that took place after the bankruptcy of the Banque nationale, the director-general (minister) Paul Eyschen defended the government in these terms: "Without Baron de Blochausen [...] about two-thirds of the country would never have had the railways which criss-cross the country today.
 Without him we would also have had difficulty in realising these considerable and numerous improvements in agriculture, by extending the network of local railways, by reforming livestock, by creating an agricultural school, by improving and perfecting the waterworks."
 Under the rule of Blochausen and Eyschen, the company tasked with creating a belt line railway was cleaned up, thanks to the creation of the "Société anonyme luxembourgeoise des chemins de fer et minières Prince-Henri" in 1877.
 In 1880, the rail network reached 140 km.
 From 1880, narrow gauge railway lines started to be constructed which made accessible rural areas of the country, and whose names -- Jhangeli, Charly and Benny -- paid testament to the progress which they represented in the eyes of the population.